pixie-io/docs.px.dev/content/en/05-reference/01-admin/11-user-mgmt.md

 1. Open the [Live UI](/using-pixie/using-live-ui) Admin page (`/admin`).
 2. Select the Org Settings tab (`/admin/org`).
-3. Click “Enable” on the approval setting to enable Approvals.
-Note that if the button says “Disable”, this means User Approvals has already been enabled for your organization.
+3. Click `“Enable”` on the approval setting to enable Approvals.
+Note that if the button says `“Disable”`, this means User Approvals has already been enabled for your organization.

 <svg title='' src='admin/user-mgmt/enable-approvals.png'/>